Tutorial Gateway

 }

-From the above screenshot, you can observe that thought we entered Learn C Programming as the text, we are getting the output as Learn.
-Because, scanf function will consider learning as one value, c as another, and programming as third value.
-The following screenshot will prove you the same
+You can observe that though we entered Learn This Programming as the text, we are getting the output as Learn.
+Because the scanf function will consider Learn as one value, This as another, and Programming as the third value.
+The following screenshot will prove to you the same.

 Gets in C Programming 4